gyepisam/redux/README.md

    ifchange -- Creates dependency on targets and ensure that targets are up to date. ifcreate -- Creates dependency on non-existence of targets.
        redo -- Builds files atomically.
-    install -- Installs one or more components
+    install -- Installs links and manual pages

-The install command creates links  for each of these commands so they can be invoked as:
+The `install links` command creates links  for each of these commands so they can be invoked as:

   * [redo-init](/doc/redo-init.html)
   * [redo-ifchange](/doc/redo-ifchange.html)